Loading...

 Domestic retail / e‑commerce

-Card networks or instant rails (FedNow, SEPA Instant)
+Cards or instant rails (FedNow, SEPA Instant)

-Established consumer trust, dispute mechanisms, no FX overhead
+Consumer trust, built‑in disputes, no FX overhead

 Recurring payroll (fiat employees)